Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Seattle wins their professional baseball game against San Diego, originally scheduled for April 15, 2026, at 9:40 PM EDT, otherwise it resolves to "No," with outcomes confirmed by sources like ESPN and MLB.com.
-If the game is postponed or delayed, the market remains open for a rescheduled game within two days; if cancelled or rescheduled beyond two days, it resolves at a fair price.
-The market closes after the game's outcome, or by April 18, 2026, at 10:00 AM EDT.
+The market resolves to "Yes" if Seattle wins the professional baseball game against San Diego, originally scheduled for April 15, 2026, at 9:40 PM EDT.
+If Seattle does not win, the market resolves to "No." The market opened on April 12, 2026, and closes either after the game's outcome is declared or by April 18, 2026, 10:00 AM EDT.
+If the game is postponed or delayed, the market stays open for up to two days; if cancelled or rescheduled beyond two days, it resolves to a fair price.

 Available Contracts